 Inflammation and trabecular meshwork in glaucoma

 Upstream of the degeneration of ONH and the loss of RGC characteristic of neuropathy due to glaucoma, as seen, increased IOP plays an important role.
 Studies have shown that local parainflammation may play a regulatory role in the outflow of aqueous humour from the trabecular meshwork.
-Several histological studies, in fact, have shown over-regulation of inflammation-associated genes in the trabecular meshwork, which may be involved in the onset or progression of glaucoma.
+Several histological studies, in fact, have shown an over-regulation of inflammation-associated genes in the trabecular meshwork, which may be involved in the onset or progression of glaucoma.

 Inflammation of the ocular surface in glaucoma